Kouncil/kouncil.github.io/_posts/en/2024-04-24-kafka-aws-msk.md

 - aws msk
 ---

 There are many ways to run Kafka, ranging from the simplest, such as running it locally, to more complex based on cloud solutions.
 In this article, we will take a look at one of the cloud solutions - Amazon Managed Streaming for Apache Kafka, or Amazon MSK for short.
 We will go step by step from creating a Kafka cluster to connecting it to Kouncil.
-Also, Kouncil will be started in the cloud.
-In this article we will show the most low-level way, we will start from empty Centos OS, but if you already have AKS or Beanstalk you can run Kouncil as a part of you architecture, as it comes down to running a docker container.
+We will also deploy Kouncil in the cloud.
+In this article, we'll demonstrate the most fundamental approach, beginning with an empty Centos.
+However, if you are already using AKS or Beanstalk, you can run Kouncil as a part of your architecture, as it comes down to running a Docker container.

 ## Cluster creation
 Creating a Kafka cluster on Amazon MSK is very simple.
 We need to go to the [Amazon MSK](https://console.aws.amazon.com/msk/home) page and select **Create cluster** to see a cluster configurator.
 For this article, I will choose **Quick create** and **Provisioned** cluster type.
 With this configuration, we need to wait several minutes for the cluster to be available.